-Fuel consumption factors and emission factors combined with traffic data for 6 major classes of vehicles are used to calculate national fuel consumption and emission estimates for passenger cars, light goods vehicles (LGVs), rigid heavy good vehicles (HGVs), articulated HGVs, buses/coaches and mopeds/motorcycles.
-The vehicle classifications are further subdivided according to fuel type (petrol or diesel) and the regulatory emission standard the vehicle or engine had to comply with when manufactured or first registered.
-The vehicle Euro emission standards apply to nitrogen oxides, particulate matter, carbon monoxide and hydrocarbons but not to CO_2 or fuel consumption.
+Fuel consumption factors and emission factors combined with traffic data for 6 major classes of vehicles are used to estimate national fuel consumption and emissions estimates from passenger cars, light goods vehicles (LGVs), rigid and articulated heavy goods vehicles (HGVs), buses/coaches and mopeds/motorcycles.
+The vehicle classifications are further sub-divided by fuel type (petrol or diesel) and the regulatory emission standard the vehicle or engine had to comply with when manufactured or first registered.
+The vehicle Euro emission standards apply to the pollutants nitrogen oxides, particulate matter, carbon monoxide and hydrocarbons but not to CO_2 or fuel consumption.
 Nevertheless, the Euro standards are a convenient way to represent the stages of improvement in vehicle or engine design that have led to improvements in fuel economy and are related to the age and composition profile of the fleet.
-For example, the proportion of pre-Euro 1, Euro 1, Euro 2 and Euro 3 vehicles in the national car fleet can be associated with the age of the car fleet (year-of-first registration).
+For example, the proportion of pre-Euro 1 and Euro 1-4 vehicles in the national car fleet can be associated with the age of the car fleet (year-of-first registration).

-Fuel consumption and emission factors are expressed in grams of fuel or emissions respectively per kilometre driven for each detailed vehicle class and are taken from the following data sources:
+Fuel consumption and emission factors are expressed in grams of fuel or emissions per kilometre driven respectively for each detailed vehicle class and are taken from the following data sources.

-- Vehicle emission test data provided by the Transport Research Laboratory (TRL) over different drive cycles from measurements on a limited sample of vehicles; - NOx emission factors for all vehicle types (except motorcycles) and emission degradation methodology for light duty vehicles based on COPERT 4 (v8.1); - Car manufacturers' data on CO2 emissions and surveys with freight haulage companies on fuel efficiency of HGVs; - Figures from DfT on the Bus Service Operators Grant system (BSOG), an audited subsidy, directly linked to the fuel consumed on local bus services.
+- Vehicle emission test data provided by the Transport Research Laboratory (TRL) on behalf of DfT, over different drive cycles from measurements on a limited sample of vehicles; - NO_x emission factors for all vehicle types (except motorcycles) and emission degradation methodology for light duty vehicles based on COPERT10 4 (v8.1); - Car manufacturers' data on CO2 emissions and surveys with freight haulage companies on fuel efficiency of HGVs; - Figures from DfT on the Bus Service Operators Grant system (BSOG), an audited subsidy, directly linked to the fuel consumed on local bus services.
 From this, the costs and hence quantity of fuel used for local bus services are calculated.

-However, the amount of fuel that a vehicle consumes in travelling any given distance depends on many parameters such as: the driving cycle, how aggressively the vehicle is driven, the load applied to the engine, state of maintenance, tyre inflation and use of air conditioning etc. It is impossible to evaluate all of these parameters for every vehicle on the road and as a result averages are used for what are in fact quite variable rates of fuel consumption for different groups of vehicle types.
+However, the amount of fuel that a vehicle consumes in travelling a certain distance depends on many parameters including; the driving cycle, how much stopping and starting a vehicle does, how aggressively the vehicle is driven, the load applied to the vehicle's engine (due to its laden weight or road incline), how well maintained it is, tyre inflation and use of air conditioning etc. It is impossible to evaluate all of these parameters for every vehicle on the road and as a result averages are used for what are in fact quite variable rates of fuel consumption for different groups of vehicle types.